 - I did not use sudo.
 Why?
 Debian has built-in Superuser terminal, so when I use this terminal I am already a “superuser”, and have administrative priviledges.

-- Rsync in placing the backed up information in the “mnt” directory on the laptop’s internal hard drive, in a file called “Backup”.
+- Rsync software in placing the backed up information in the “mnt” directory on the laptop’s internal hard drive, in a file called “Backup”.

 The data placed on the receiving drives, including file structure and permissions, is identical to the data from the sending location (in this case, my server).
 Subsequent backups will be incremental, – only backing up changes to the sending machine’s data, permissions, and/or file structure.
 After completing a backup, the data that was backed up will always mirror the source computer’s data.

 Hard to beat.
-Rsync is a FREE, feature rich, well sorted out program, that does exactly what you want it to do.
+Rsync backup software is a FREE, feature rich, well sorted out program, that does exactly what you want it to do.
 Yes, it does not have a pretty GUI, but it does work the way you want it to, time after time, after time……… Finally, as an aside, cloud storage is a great backup solution for a small amount of data, but not for power-users.

 Some Additional Information On Rsync:

 “How To Use rsync For Transferring Files Under Linux or UNIX” http://www.cyberciti.biz/tips/linux-use-rsync-transfer-mirror-files-directories.html